-- 1. stop if the goal is solved, i.e., $e \equiv e'$ (syntactical equality) - 2. make a rewrite step: - (a) pick a subterm t in e(t) - (b) for a rewrite rule $\phi = \psi$ , match (unify) $\phi$ against t, i.e., find $\theta$ such that $\phi \theta = t$ - (d) replace e(t) by $e(\psi\theta)$ 3. goto 1 Given two terms s and t, a unifier is a substitution $\theta$ such that $s\theta = t\theta$ .
+- 1. stop if the goal is solved, i.e., $e \equiv e'$ (syntactical equality) - 2. make a rewrite step: - (a) pick a subterm t in e(t) - (b) for a rewrite rule $\phi = \psi$, match291 (unify) φ against t, i.e., find θ such that $\phi \theta = t$ - (d) replace e(t) by $e(\psi\theta)$ 3. goto 1 291Given two terms s and t, a unifier is a substitution θ such that $s\theta = t\theta$.
 A match is a substitution which only instantiates one of s or t, so $s\theta = t$ or $s = t\theta$ (one should usually clarify in the given context which of the terms is instantiated).
-This means that the procedure is called recusively for the conditions of the rewrite rule.
-The procedure defines a term rewriting system [BN98, Klo93].
-Equational theories, term rewriting systems, propositional logic, first-order logic, different versions of the $\lambda$ -calculus - with all those different formalisms playing a role here, we must agree on some terminology.
+292This means that the procedure is called recusively for the conditions of the rewrite rule.
+293The procedure defines a term rewriting system [BN98, Klo93].
+Equational theories, term rewriting systems, propositional logic, first-order logic, different versions of the λ -calculus - with all those different formalisms playing a role here, we must agree on some terminology.
 In particular, the words term, function, predicate, constant and variable are used somewhat differently in the different formalisms.
-Our point of reference for the terminology is the $\lambda$ -calculus as it is built into Isabelle for representing object logics.
-In particular: To decide if e = e' in an equational theory:
+Our point of reference for the terminology is the λ -calculus as it is built into Isabelle for representing object logics.
+In particular: Incomplete Decision Procedure for Goal e = e' To decide if e = e' in an equational theory:

-- 1. stop if the goal is solved, i.e., $e \equiv e'$ (syntactical equality) - 2. make a rewrite step: - (a) pick a subterm t in e(t) (resp. e'(t)) - (b) for a rewrite rule $\phi = \psi$ , match (unify) $\phi$ against t, i.e., find $\theta$ such that $\phi \theta = t$ - (d) replace e(t) by $e(\psi\theta)$ (resp. e'(t) by $e'(\psi\theta)$ ) 3. goto 1 Given two terms s and t, a unifier is a substitution $\theta$ such that $s\theta = t\theta$ .
+- 1. stop if the goal is solved, i.e., $e \equiv e'$ (syntactical equality) - 2. make a rewrite step: - (a) pick a subterm t in e(t) (resp. e'(t)) - (b) for a rewrite rule $\phi = \psi$, match291 (unify) φ against t, i.e., find θ such that $\phi \theta = t$ - (d) replace e(t) by $e(\psi\theta)$ (resp. e'(t) by $e'(\psi\theta)$) 3. goto 1 291Given two terms s and t, a unifier is a substitution θ such that $s\theta = t\theta$.
 A match is a substitution which only instantiates one of s or t, so $s\theta = t$ or $s = t\theta$ (one should usually clarify in the given context which of the terms is instantiated).
-This means that the procedure is called recusively for the conditions of the rewrite rule.
-The procedure defines a term rewriting system [BN98, Klo93].
-Equational theories, term rewriting systems, propositional logic, first-order logic, different versions of the $\lambda$ -calculus - with all those different formalisms playing a role here, we must agree on some terminology.
+292This means that the procedure is called recusively for the conditions of the rewrite rule.
+293The procedure defines a term rewriting system [BN98, Klo93].
+Equational theories, term rewriting systems, propositional logic, first-order logic, different versions of the λ -calculus - with all those different formalisms playing a role here, we must agree on some terminology.
 In particular, the words term, function, predicate, constant and variable are used somewhat differently in the different formalisms.
-Our point of reference for the terminology is the $\lambda$ -calculus as it is built into Isabelle for representing object logics.
-In particular: To decide if e = e' in an equational theory:
+Our point of reference for the terminology is the λ -calculus as it is built into Isabelle for representing object logics.
+In particular: • A term is a λ -term; object-level formulae (including equa- Incomplete Decision Procedure for Goal e = e' To decide if e = e' in an equational theory: